zdravkov/kendo-docs/api/web/combobox.md

 ### cascadeFromField `String`

 Defines the field to be used to filter the data source.
-If not defiend the [parent's dataValueField option will be used](/api/web/combobox#configuration-dataValueField).
+If not defined the [parent's dataValueField option will be used](/api/web/combobox#configuration-dataValueField).
 [Help topic showing how cascading functionality works](/web/combobox/cascading)

 #### Example